containers/bootc/docs/src/filesystem.md

 For more on configuration file best practices, see [Building](building/guidance.md).

+### `/usr/etc`

+The `/usr/etc` tree is generated client side and contains the default container image's view of `/etc`.
+This should generally be considered an internal implmentation detail of bootc/ostree.
+Do *not* explicitly put files into this location, it can create undefined behavior.
+There is a check for this in `bootc container lint`.

 ## `/var`

 Content in `/var` persists by default; it is however supported to make it or subdirectories